Andy-UTAS/atomic/docs/particulars.md

 As part of the course, it will be expected that you perform calculation and computations.
 You are welcome to do this in which ever language you prefer, but it is __strongly__ recommended that you use `Python`, and indeed, this is the only language that will be supported.
 In order to ensure equitable and easy access to Python computing resources, a [Jupyter Notebook](https://jupyter.org/) server has been established, which allows for one to write and execute code via a web browser.
 The server is named Jove[^1], and access is through the [JupyterHub portal](https://jove2021.cloud.edu.au/).
 You will need to create an account to start using the server, but beyond this is should be click and go.

-Materials and exercises may be deployed directly to Jove via Binder

-Should you have a machine upon which you already have, or you wish to deploy, your own instance of `Python`, this is perfectly acceptable, but note that you will have to manually import and distributed materials into Jupyter.
-As it stands, there would be no requirement for any packages not included in the [Anaconda](https://www.anaconda.com/products/individual) distribution.
+Should you have a machine upon which you already have, or you wish to deploy, your own instance of `Python`, this is perfectly acceptable, but note that you will have to manually import the distributed materials into Jupyter.
+This can be effectively accomplished using the [clone functionality of GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) as  this is where the [course content](https://github.com/Andy-UTAS/Solid-state) is hosted.

 [^1]: For those wondering, [Jove is an alternate name](https://en.wikipedia.org/wiki/Jupiter_(mythology)) for the Roman god Jupiter.

+---

+## Bug catcher

+Finally, this is more of a request than anything else, but should you find any errors in the content - this site, the distributed notebooks, the content download sessions, whatever - please let me know so I can correct the content, which is a major boon for everyone involved.
+Thanks!

 --8<-- "includes/abbreviations.md"